-If your I-20 reflects a program end date of May 2020 and you will not complete all degree courses this spring, you must request a Program Extension.
+If your I-20 expires before you will complete your program, you must request a Program Extension.
 Please email email@example.com with the subject line “I-20 Program Extension” and an image of page 1 of your I-20 to request a program extension.

 How do I apply for OPT (I am currently in the U.S.)?

 Please complete the online OPT workshop and the OPT Document Upload Course in Canvas.
 If you need access to either of these courses, please email firstname.lastname@example.org.
 When you have finished uploading your documents, please email email@example.com.
 We will then set up a phone or video appointment with an international advisor to review your paperwork.
-The advisor will then ship you an updated I-20 and mailing instructions.
-You will then need to mail your completed OPT application package to the U.S. government.
+The advisor create a new I-20 for you and provide you with instructions for how to prepare and ship your application to the U.S. Government.

 How do I apply for OPT (I have left the country)?